-“I have epilepsy myself,” he explains.
+“I have epilepsy myself,” they explain.
 “I have experienced seizures and moments of disruption in my life.
 Time has always interested me.
 I was recently hospitalized for a bad episode so that’s when I really started thinking about it as a research topic.

-“I thought it was interesting enough to study in detail,” he adds.
+“I thought it was interesting enough to study in detail,” they add.
 “There is this loss of continuity in life that others who don’t have such episodic issues don’t go through.”

-His last area of interest also is focused on time.
-He’s interested in using applied natural language processing to answer social science questions, especially on social media.
+Megh’s last area of interest also is focused on time.
+They’re interested in using applied natural language processing to answer social science questions, especially on social media.

-“With epilepsy, for example, I’m interested in how online communities of people with epilepsy come together to construct notions of time,” he says.
+“With epilepsy, for example, I’m interested in how online communities of people with epilepsy come together to construct notions of time,” they say.

-“I grew up in a family of engineers and so I think engineering in some way was chosen already,” he says.
+“I grew up in a family of engineers and so I think engineering in some way was chosen already,” they say.
 “I was also interested in computers.
 I grew up around them.
 In the early 90s, the Internet was just starting to come into India.
 It was an interesting time.”

 Megh hasn’t quite decided on a career path but believes it will be research focused.

 “I really enjoyed my time in the software industry,” says Megh, whose passions include reading and attending jazz and Indian classical concerts.
 “Ideally, I’d like to go back to India, to Bombay.
 We’ll see.”